markadev/AppleII-VGA/README.md

    and [Gerber files](AppleVGA-Connector/outputs/).
 (You could also build a custom cable instead)
  * The [source code for the Pi Pico microcontroller](pico/)

+If you're going to build a card then check the schematics and [hardware changelog](AppleVGA/CHANGELOG.txt) for important notes.

 Many thanks go to the folks in the Discussion area to help push this project forward with bug fixes & reports, and design ideas!